 - Obtain the MSDS for all materials used.

-- Resin emits hazardous vapors and should only be handled either in well ventilated areas or while using a respirator with organic vapor cartridges.
+- Resin emits hazardous vapors.
+Only use resin in well ventilated areas or while using a respirator with organic vapor cartridges as it emits hazardous vapors.
 See Solvent section for the precautions with solvents.

 - Use the least toxic material available.